gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * See video on my YouTube channel (also listed above) at approximately the 1:00 time for sensor bar: https://www.youtube.com/watch?v=xohaQG593e4.
 * Drill 88 holes in the sensor rail.
 Each hole is located vertically above a hammer shank.
 * Horizontally, the hole is such that the CNY-70 on the HPS is close to the place where the shank rotates on the pin adjacent to the drop screw.
 The shank may get wider at this location.
 * Install all 88 HPS sensors.
+The nut is on top.
+If put nut on bottom, it could hit the piano hammer shank.
-* Adjust the sensor rail up and down until the hammer shank is approximately the thickness of a few sheets of printer paper from the sensor when at closest.
+* Adjust the sensor rail up and down until the hammer shank is at least 0.5 millimeters from the CNY-70 sensor when hammer hits the stop bar.
 If the distance is smaller than this, the CNY-70 response loses sensitivity.
 * Good note-to-note consistency depends on the consistency of shank-to-sensor distances for each sensor.
 It is a good idea to spend extra time making these distances as consistent as possible.
 One approach is using thin paper shims when connecting the sensors to the sensor rail.
 * If the shank wood is not very reflective, place white stickers on each shank under the CNY-70 location.